Computable de Finetti measures: Proof of the Computable de Finetti Theorem

-In the remainder of the paper, let $X$ be a real-valued exchangeable sequence with distribution $\chi$, let $\nu$ denote its directing random measure, and let $\mu$ denote the de~Finetti measure.
+For the remainder of the paper, let $X$ be a real-valued exchangeable sequence with distribution $\chi$, let $\nu$ be its directing random measure, and let $\mu$ be the corresponding de~Finetti measure.

 Classically, the joint distribution of $X$ is uniquely determined by the de~Finetti measure (see Equation~\ref{mixture}).
-We now show that the joint distribution of $X$ is in fact \emph{computable} from the de~Finetti measure.
+We now show that the joint distribution of $X$ is in fact \emph{computable} relative to the de~Finetti measure.